edgedb/rfcs/text/1002-optionality-qualifier.rst

 elements, a state with an empty set is not surprising.

 Plenty of examples of existing databases and RPC systems assume optionality by default.
+Relational databases assume optionality unless a NOT NULL constraint is passed.
 Protocol buffers removed support for required fields altogether in version 3.
 JSON-based NoSQL databases like MongoDB assume optionality.
 HTML form fields are optional by default.

 Promoting an optional field into a required field doesn't create silent failures in pre-existing queries.